Dave Min: 2024

 Min announced a second campaign for Congress in January 2023, running for California's 47th congressional district.
 Katie Porter, the incumbent representative who defeated Min in the 2018 congressional primary, vacated the seat to run in the 2024 United States Senate election in California and endorsed Min to succeed her.
-After Min was arrested and convicted for a DUI, former representative Harley Rouda called for him to drop out of the race.
-Min declined to leave the race.
+He was also endorsed by the Los Angeles Times, Planned Parenthood, the League of Conservation Voters, and the Fraternal Order of Police.

+Min was arrested in Sacramento for drunk driving during the campaign in 2023, to which he pleaded no contest.
+He also stated that he would stop drinking.
+His campaign was opposed by the American Israel Public Affairs Committee (AIPAC) which spent over $4.5 million in an unsuccessful campaign to stop Min from advancing in California's top-two primary.

 He finished second in the top two primary for CA-47 and advanced to the general election.
-He faced Scott Baugh, a former assemblymember who was Porter's opponent in 2022.
+In the general election, he faced Scott Baugh, a former assemblymember who had previously ran for the seat in 2022.
 The Associated Press projected Min to be the winner of the election on November 13.

+2026

+In 2026, Min won the June top-two primary and will face Republican Jenny Rae Le Reux in the general election.